Guide Outfitter Licence

-As of spring 2018, you can apply for a guide outfitter licence using BC Hunting Online or continue to apply in-person at a FrontCounter BC office.
+You can apply for a guide outfitter licence using BC Hunting Online or continue to apply in-person at a FrontCounter BC office.
 If you choose to submit your application online, you must have a basic BCeID.
 You must also have your Fish & Wildlife ID (FWID) prior to submitting your application.
 As a licensed guide outfitter, you are also eligible to register your clients and buy licences on their behalf.

 The following criteria must be met to proceed with an application for a guide outfitter licence:

 Must be a Canadian citizen or a permanent resident of Canada (i.e. a landed immigrant).

 Must satisfy the Regional Fish and Wildlife Manager, within the region you intend to acquire a guide area, that you have a working knowledge of the Wildlife Act and the Commercial Activities Regulation, B.C.
 Reg.
 338/82, Division 1, Guides.
 This is done through the successful completion of the Guide Outfitter exam.

 A guide outfitter shall carry, in full force and effect, public liability insurance in an amount of not less than $2, 000 000 that is, applicable to his guiding business, in effect at the time of application for an annual licence, and effective for the term of the annual licence period or for the period for which he has paid an annual fee.

 If not a certificate holder, the guide outfitter must have permission of the guiding territory certificate holder(s).